 Some potential advantages to forming a corporation or LLC in Nevada include:

 - Nevada has no state corporate income tax and imposes no fees on corporate shares.

 - There is no personal income tax or any franchise tax for corporations or LLCs (but initial and annual statement fees and business license fees apply).

-Remember, if you form in Delaware or Nevada but you transact business in another state, it is likely that you will have to foreign qualify your business in that state.
-For questions about the best state of incorporation for your business, or to determine if you need to foreign qualify in another state, consider talking to an attorney.
+Remember, if you form in Delaware or Nevada but you transact business in another state, you will have to foreign qualify where you are transacting business.
+For questions about the best state to incorporate your business or form an LLC, or to determine if you need to foreign qualify in another state, consider talking to an attorney.